10 best snorkelling sites in Queensland

 We’re pretty spoilt here in Queensland with the temperature of the ocean dropping no lower than 21°C during the coldest months of the year and in Tropical North Queensland during the summer months it can hit 28°C – warmer than most baths I’ve taken!

 If you want to take a closer look into Neptune’s world there are so many idyllic locations to choose from.
-I’ve managed to single out 10 of the best snorkelling destinations around the islands and beaches of the state that are worth getting wet for!
+I’ve managed to single out 10 of the best snorkelling sites in Queensland that are worth getting wet for!

 1. Tangalooma Wrecks, Moreton Island